 Learn something new every day More Info... by email

 The term assault is categorized as the unwanted violation of a human being's personal space.
 Simple assault is any inappropriate violation of this personal space, even without the explicit intent to injure, and is usually deemed a misdemeanor.
 Felony assault is more drastic in nature and requires four elements to be deemed felony assault: ability, attempt, intent, and action.
-The umbrella of felony assault can cover any number crimes and does not always involve a weapon.
-Depending on the state in which an individual resides, the definition and criteria for being charged with felony assault differs as well.
+The umbrella of this charge can cover any number crimes and does not always involve a weapon.
+Depending on the state in which an individual resides, the definition and criteria for being charged with felony-level assault differs as well.

 Generally, the first requirement is the apparent and present ability to carry out the act.
 What this means is that intent is present.
 The only exclusion to this rule is in the presence of a deadly weapon.
 If there is a deadly weapon used to do the deed, the act is still deemed a felony assault even if the injury to another person is unintentional.